chomeProgramming/chome-stats/README.md

-# CHOME
+# TEMPLATE

-Welcome to chome. \
+This repository is here to be copied! \
-Chome is an organization which programs applications that are focused to help people.
+Here is nothing special but you can visit [chome](https://github.com/chomeProgramming) for projects!